 However, Thai revival occurred within a few months and the Burmese were expelled by King Taksin who later made Thon Buri his capital.
 In 1782, the first king of the present Chakri dynasty, Rama I, established his new capital on the site of a riverside hamlet called Bangkok.
 Two Chakri monarchies, Mongkut (Rama IV) who reigned between 1851 and 1868, and his son Chulalongkorn (Rama V, 1868-1910) saved Thailand from western colonization through adroit diplomacy and selective modernization.

-North is an area of forested mountains, populated by hill peoples and
+North is an area of forested mountains, populated by hill peoples

-and Cambodia to the east.
+with Laos and Cambodia to the east.